metaseed/metaGo/README.md

 * command to select within separator pairs. i.e. '(', ')'; '[',']', '"',''',...
 (V3.6 Done!)
 * and more... at [changelog](https://github.com/metaseed/metaGo/blob/master/CHANGELOG.md)

-if you have andy suggestion just open an [issue on github](https://github.com/metaseed/metago/issues) or contact with us on [Gitter☕](https://gitter.im/vscode-metago/community)
+if you have andy suggestion just open an [issue on github](https://github.com/metaseed/metago/issues) or discuss with us on [Gitter☕](https://gitter.im/vscode-metago/community)

 ## Features Summary
 MetaGo provides fast cursor movement/selection for keyboard focused users: